 The School has invested in capital assets in the form of land, construction, and building improvements for the school's educational facility, as well as equipment purchased in support of the school's educational program.
 Depreciation expenses for capital assets are booked under Supporting Services of the School's operations.
+See Note 4 for more information.

 The School has long-term debt obligations in the form of series 2016 Charter School Revenue Bonds.
 Proceeds of the bonds were used to purchase the school's facility and are being used to make facility improvements.
+See Note 6 for more information.